Ahsanul-Ameen/set_cover_problem/README.md

-# Set_Cover_Problem
+# Set Cover problem
-This is the repository of our implementation of various algorithms of Set Cover problem in CSE_462
+This is the repository of our implementation of various algorithms to solve set cover problem in CSE_462 sessional